sadmanca/ece344/README.md

 - ***Q:*** Can We Come Up with a Solution for a Producer/Consumer Problem? {.lr}
   - Assume you have a circular buffer (each slot is either empty or filled):
-  -
+    - circular = loops back to beginning at end (i.e. index n points to index 0) -
     | [ 0 ] | [ 1 ] | [ ]      | [ ... ] | [ ]      | [ ... ] | [ n - 1 ] |
     | ----- | ----- | -------- | ------- | -------- | ------- | --------- |
     |       |       | ↑        |         | ↑        |         |           |
     |       |       | producer |         | consumer |         |           |
+  - will have 2 pools of threads:
-  - The producer should write to the buffer (if the buffer is not full)
+    - producers: produce (i.e. write) data & write to buffer (if the buffer is not full)
+      - should not overwrite filled slots
-  - The consumer should read from the buffer (if the buffer is not empty)
+    - consumers: consume (i.e. read) data & read from buffer (if the buffer is not empty)
+      - should not read from empty slots
+  - all producers share an index & all consumers share an index
-    - In both cases the index is initially 0 and increasess equentially
+    - In both cases the index is initially 0 and increases sequentially
+    - i.e. for this simplified case, consider no data races
+  - after producers fill up all indices, they should wait until a consumer frees one before they can write again (i.e. no overwriting filled slots)

 ### 21.5.1.
 Problem 1: Ensure Producers Never Overwrite Filled Slots